AnilLG/Assistant/README.md

 - conversationName which will work as a connector between the intent and a corresponding fulfillment.
 For the skill invocation action, a conversationName could be something like ‘welcome’
 - queryPatterns — an example phrase that a user might say.
 For the skill invocation action, a query pattern could be something like ‘Talk to Search Restaurant’.
--
-Once the invocation action is configured, all you have to add is one another action which will pass all user inputs to Rasa Stack after the custom skill is invoked.
-For this, you will have to define a new intent with the name ‘TEXT’ which will capture all user inputs after speech-to-text service is performed and pass it to Rasa Stack using the webhook which you will define in the next step.
-In order to pass user inputs to Rasa, Google Assistant needs a webhook url which will be used to establish the connection between the two.
-In the next step, you will write a custom connector to connect Rasa to Google Assistant.

 ## Step 4: Creating Rasa Connector for Google Assistant